paulobtn/cli-bookmarker/README.md

 ## TODO

 * Import favorites from browser
-* Limit the amount of characters in the url when displaying in fzf
 * Make it POSIX compliant
 * Still needs some clean up and optimizations